 Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the PCC with expert advice about the assumptions to be applied.
 The effects on the net pensions liability of changes in individual assumptions can be measured.
-For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of $\pounds$ 144.8m.
+For instance, a 0.5% decrease in the discount rate assumption would result in an increase in the pension liability of \pounds 119.6m.

 The value of the LGPS pension fund assets is calculated by the actuary as part of the formal triennial valuation process, and rolled forward to the balance sheet date, allowing for any movements in the year.
 These movements include investment returns, which may be estimated where necessary.
-However, the figure incorporates actual returns for the year ending March 2024.
+Other than illiquid assets, the figure incorporates actual returns for the period 1 April 2024 to 31 March 2025.